 - Genetics - Many fibroids will contain genetic mutations that differ from the composition of normal uterine muscle cells.

 - Other growth factors - Substances that help the body build healthy tissues may affect fibroid growth, such as insulin-like growth factors.

 Doctors specializing in fibroids believe that these masses develop from a stem cell in the smooth muscular tissue of the uterus.
 When a single cell divides repeatedly it eventually creates a firm, rubbery mass that is distinct from nearby tissue.

 Growth patterns of uterine fibroids can vary.
-They may grow slowly or rapidly, or remain at the same size throughout the course of a woman's life.
+They may grow slowly or rapidly or remain at the same size throughout the course of a woman's life.
 Some fibroids will go through growth spurts, and some could shrink on their own.
-During pregnancy, many fibroids that have been present may shrink or disappear afterward as the uterus gradually returns to a normal size.
+During pregnancy, many fibroids that have been present may shrink or disappear afterward as the uterus gradually returns to normal size.